sanjana232/Facial_recognition_attendance-system/README.md

 Result:
 The facial recognition attendance system successfully automated the attendance process.
 It reduced errors and saved time compared to manual methods.
 The system also enhanced security by ensuring that only recognized individuals could mark their attendance.
 The project demonstrated the potential of using machine learning and computer vision techniques for practical applications in daily tasks.

-This STAR breakdown highlights your ability to solve a real-world problem with technology and provides a clear example of your technical skills in action.